lorisvila/LDv2/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Deploy it in a stable version to be able to beta test the app with the SNCF maintenance center staff
+- [x] Deploy it in a stable version to be able to beta test the app with the SNCF maintenance center staff
-- [ ] Make a stable Electron version of the app
+- [ ] Make a stable Neutralino version of the app
   - [ ] Add the automatic update of documents in the Electron app
   - [ ] Create a custom UI to open PDF documents in the app
-- [ ] Implement the "Code défauts" and "Location des organes" sections
+- [ ] Implement the "Location des organes" sections
 - [ ] Make a documentation for the API & electron app

 See the [open issues](https://github.com/github_username/repo_name/issues) for a full list of proposed features (and known issues).